bagus1/cccux/CONTEXT_GUIDE.md

 #### User Accessing `/users/1/orders`
 1. ✅ Has "update" permission on Order
-2. ✅ Context is "user_scoped" (matches role setting)
+2. ✅ Context is "owned" (matches role setting)
 3. ✅ Scope is "owned" (matches role setting)
 4. **Result**: Can update their own orders